One Battle After Another Easter Eggs And Hidden Details You Probably Missed

 The Christmas Adventurers, the secretive far right billionaire cabal that recruits Lockjaw, might look like a familiar movie trope.
 They sip cocktails, collect racist art and discuss policy like they are ordering dessert.
 The hidden itch comes from where their headquarters is.

-Teyana Taylor in a scene from One Battle After Another (Warner Bros.)
+Teyana Taylor looks over her shoulder in a sunset-lit scene from One Battle After Another.

 When Willa reaches the Sisters of the Brave Beaver, the film swerves into something that looks almost whimsical.
 You get nuns who grow weed, teach martial arts, and run an underground of their own.
 It feels so specific that it has to be drawn from somewhere, and it is.